NielsMittelstaedt/ASM-Analyser/docs/pages/extensibility.rst

 Speedups
 ********

+The biggest factor contributing to the overhead of the tool is the extensive use of global variables.
+These global variables are used for the counter variables, the registers in ARM and the status bits in ARM.
+Global variables in C will not be kept in registers when executing the output program.
+Thus, the use of global variables is significantly slower than the use of local variables.
+One solution would be to use only one function and define all functions as labels inside of it.
+One difficulty, however, is to make sure that the call stack ends up working exactly as it did in the input program.

 The status bits for the conditional instructions in ARM could only be calculated when needed.
 Since not all four bits are needed for a conditional instruction in many cases.

-..
-TODO: vllt das mit den Basic Blocks als Speedup hinzufügen.
-Aber nochmal mit Daniel besprechen, ob es wirklich ein Speedup ist.